darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

   // NOTE: it is a simple STRING
   //
   // "(function (exports, require, module, __filename, __dirname) {
-  //  module.exports = "It works from content.js.";
+  //  module.exports = 'I love JS';
   // });"
   //
+  // That is how magic happens and module exports object is fill, by a simple anonymous function wrapper
+  //
   // here a call to native code with this code, imagine eval() function. var compiledWrapper = runInThisContext(wrapper, { filename: filename });
-  // now we have a real js function var args = [self.exports, require, self, filename, dirname];
+  // now we have a real js function, let's call it var args = [self.exports, require, self, filename, dirname];
-  return compiledWrapper.apply(self.exports, args);
+  // finishing by applying above wrapper function on current module previously compiled. return compiledWrapper.apply(self.exports, args);
 }
 ```